githubistheworst/Better_Bot/README.md

 To your repositories in your `build.gradle`.

 If you don't know how to create a github repo token with access to organization repos, dm me on discord `wozeparrot#8603`.
+Also, if you don't know how ot use this dm me as well.